dev-nolant/QRCode-Obituary/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.

 ---